Going no contact sounds easy, yet most of us make the same common mistakes, making it harder than it is.

 When they can no longer control you, they will try to control how others see you.

-A narcissist thrives of conflict and drama, they don’t care for your boundaries, a narcissist doesn’t care for you well being, your boundaries, or your beliefs, they’re not interested in what you want, and they are going to do, exactly what they want to do.
+A narcissist thrives on conflict and drama; they don’t care for your boundaries, a narcissist doesn’t care for your well being, your boundaries, or your beliefs, they’re not interested in what you want, and they are going to do exactly what they want to do.

 8. Wanting them to understand your point of view, it’s normal to want to explain our intentions to others, to try and reach an understanding, or compromise with others.
 It’s more than tempting when they come at you, or you hear from their flying monkeys what they’ve said about you, to want to defend yourself, this is only ever going to play into their hands, as the narcissist will twist the story to play the hero or the victim and make you out to be the villain, the best thing you can do is step to one side and no longer play.
 Eventually, the narcissist will trip over their own words.

-We do not need to tell others how they should treat us, that is on them and their beliefs, we need to tell ourselves how we want to be treated.
+We do not need to tell others how they should treat us; that is on them and their beliefs; we need to say to ourselves how we want to be treated.
 If someone is unwilling or unable to treat us with the compassion we deserve, we need to say to ourselves that we’re no longer going to allow it.
-Yes, it can make you feel mean, it can make you feel guilt, narcissists will very often use emotional blackmail, to pull you back in, ”After all I’ve done for you?” ”What will people think of you?” ”How can you do this to me.” and survivors can say these when they’ve been discarded, who are trauma bonded and want them back, survivors will have bent over backwards to help the narcissist, with a narcissist when you think about what they’ve done for you, it is often very little positive and a whole load of negative.
+Yes, it can make you feel mean, it can make you feel guilt; narcissists will very often use emotional blackmail to pull you back in, ”After all I’ve done for you?” ”What will people think of you?” ”How can you do this to me.” and survivors can say these when they’ve been discarded, who are trauma bonded and want them back, survivors will have bent over backwards to help the narcissist, with a narcissist when you think about what they’ve done for you, it is often very little positive and a whole load of negative.
 Don’t let them use your emotions against you.